ardeora-cmu/Project5/README.md

 Place it in a jar file called thandnotth.jar

 The output should be left in your /home/userID/Project5/Part_1/Task3/Task3Output file.

+This Task requires that you document your code.
+The grading of this task will include a careful look at the documentation - your own words describing the behavior of this MapReduce application.

 The documentation will included the totals computed.